cewing/training.python_web/source/presentations/week01.rst

 Python provides a standard library module which provides socket functionality.
 It is called **socket**.
 Let's spend a few minutes getting to know this module.

+We're going to do this next part together, so open up a terminal and start python.